ijsmallman/rabbie/README.md

-# water_level_logger
+# Project Rabbie

-Measure stream water level and log to SQLite database
+Project primarily to log and provide warnings for water level in local burn (stream)